-Which of the following versions of the underlined text best achieves this?
+Which of the following versions of sentence 8 best achieves this goal?

 - (A) (as it is now) - (B) Statistics reveal an incomplete picture of the change. - (C) Depending on the source, statistics are sometimes trustworthy, sometimes not. - (D) There are three kinds of lies: lies, big lies, and statistics. - (E) Look to statistics to see this story told in data.